1. Stopped By The Police On The Street, Now What?

 The Criminal Code of Finland, Chapter 16, Section 1 and 3

-2. When Can Police Search You and Your Surroundings?
+2. When Can Police Search Your and Your Surroundings?

 expand accordion